 A complex overlap of constitutional guidelines and senate precedents makes the question of who can cast a tie-breaking vote murky, but the responsibility technically falls to Chief Justice John Roberts, who is presiding over the trial.
 However, neither parties are expecting a dramatic intervention from the Supreme Court Judge, as such an action would most likely be decried as overly imposing.

 It is most probable that John Bolton, and other desired witnesses, will not be called to testify in the senate, and the trial will be rapidly finalised in Donald Trump’s favour.
 However, this decision is not a popular move, with a recent poll finding that a huge 75% of Americans want witnesses to be called to the trial.
 If Trump survives the impeachment trial, John Bolton’s soon-to-be-published allegations and the other unexplored avenues of the Ukraine scandal may still haunt him all the way to the 2020 Presidential Election.

-Written by POI Correspondent, Max Ingleby
+Written by Labour writer, Max Ingleby